jasond-n/Monopoly-05-21/README.md

 You will then see a GUI that you can interact with and be allow to click buttons and see labels.

+## Version 3

+To find the version for our demo2 updated look through the branch version2 updated.
+Download the folder named Monopoly/src and run the class named "Main.java".

+You will then see a GUI that you can interact with and be allow to click buttons and see labels.

 ## Installation Requirements

 * Java JDK latest verison